-It is so easy to pick up a reckless driving by speed charge.
-In Virginia, under Code §46.2-862, it is a misdemeanor to exceed the speed limit by 20 mph or more.
-In addition, it is a misdemeanor to drive in excess of 80 mph no matter what the speed limit is.
-In each instance, such an inadvertent mistake can really cause some problems with your record.
+It is very easy to pick up a reckless driving by speed charge in Fairfax County.
+It is a Class 1 Misdemeanor in Virginia to exceed the speed limit by 20 mph or more or to drive in excess of 85 mph no matter what the speed limit is pursuant to Virginia §46.2-862.
+In each instance, such an inadvertent mistake can really cause some problems with your record, your driver's license, and possibly your freedom.
 However, in many cases, we can help you avoid a criminal conviction for reckless driving through simple preparation.
-After all, most reckless driving charges are a result of simply needing to get somewhere.
+Here at the Letnick Law Firm we handle over a dozen reckless driving charges every month and are in court virtually every day.
+We know that our clients are good people that were simply just trying to get somewhere.
+We want to ensure the Judge knows that as well and offer a free consultation to discuss your case.

-The major roads where we see people pick up reckless driving charges are Interstate 66, Interstate 95, Interstate 495, the Fairfax County Parkway, and the Dulles Toll Road.
-The roads are large, open, and have higher speed limits.
-In many cases, traffic is going the same reckless driving speed as you!
-In some cases, you may have simply been the first vehicle the trooper or county officer caught up with to initiate a stop.
+The major roads where we see people pick up reckless driving charges for speeding are Interstate 66, Interstate 95, Interstate 495, the Fairfax County Parkway, Route 28, Route 29, Route 50, and the Dulles Toll Road.
+These roads are large, open, and have higher speed limits.
+In many cases, traffic is going the same speed as you!
+As luck would have it, you may have simply had the unfortunate luck of being the first vehicle the State Trooper or Fairfax County Officer caught up with while the other vehicles got away (yes this does happen).

-In other cases, going 45 mph or more in a neighborhood (where the speed limit is just 25 mph) or 55 mph in a 35 mph zone is another common situation.
-While the road is not necessarily as large and as wide as an interstate, the speed limit is so low that it is just simple to go too fast.
+Driving 45 mph or more in a neighborhood (where the speed limit is just 25 mph) or 55 mph in a 35 mph zone is another common situation.
+While the road is not necessarily as large and as wide as an interstate, the speed limit is so low that it is so simple to go too fast.
 The modern vehicle has so much effortless power that it can be hard not speed.
-In fact, the new 2017 Chevrolet Corvette Z06 has 650 horsepower.
-Imagine driving that vehicle in a neighborhood and keeping it at just 25 mph.
+In fact, according to JD Power, the average modern vehicle today has almost 200 horsepower which is very different from 20 years ago.
+Driving in neighborhoods and keeping it at just 25 mph can take a lot of effort and focus.

 Reckless Driving 20 mph or More in Fairfax County